ibm-cloud-docs/containers/cs_health.md

 To configure Autorecovery:

-1. [Follow the instructions](/docs/containers?topic=containers-helm#public_helm_install) to install the Helm client on your local machine, install the Helm server (tiller) with a service account, and add the {{site.data.keyword.cloud_notm}} Helm repository.
+1. [Follow the instructions](/docs/containers?topic=containers-helm#public_helm_install) to install the Helm client on your local machine and install the Helm server (Tiller) with a service account.

 2. Verify that tiller is installed with a service account.

     ```
     kubectl get serviceaccount -n kube-system | grep tiller
     ```
     {: pre}

     Example output:

     ```
     NAME                                 SECRETS   AGE
     tiller                               1         2m